folbricht/desync/README.md

 This layout has a few important properties:

 - The chunk ID appears only in the tag, never as a blob digest.
 OCI blob digests must be SHA256, so this is what allows the store to work with desync's default SHA512/256 digest algorithm and lets it be combined freely with other stores, caches, and existing indexes.
+It is also what makes encryption possible: the registry digests and verifies the ciphertext.
 - Registries garbage-collect blobs that are not referenced by a manifest (and some, like ghcr.io, won't serve them at all).
 The tagged manifest keeps every chunk referenced and therefore safe.
 - Identical chunks pushed again reuse the same blob — registries deduplicate blobs by digest within a repository.